-This course consists of the rules of algebra with an emphasis on linear and quadratic functions.
+This course focuses on the rules of algebra with an emphasis on linear and quadratic equations.
 The students will be introduced to styles of proving, evaluating, and simplifying algebraic expressions.
 There will be emphasis on solving real world or unfamiliar problems using appropriate analysis techniques and reasonable estimation.
 The students will learn to generalize results from specific applications through the use of modeling.
-Students will extend the properties of exponents to rational exponents.
+Students will extend the properties.